 High Holiday Food Drive

-During the High Holiday season, the Jewish Federation brings together dozens of local organizations to collect 50,000 pounds of food for Mitzvah Food Program clients.
+During the High Holiday season, the Jewish Federation typically brings together dozens of local organizations to collect 60,000 pounds of food for Mitzvah Food Program clients.
+However, due to the challenges presented by COVID-19, the 2021 drive was modified to collect grocery store gift cards to provide better flexibility for the clients.
+Learn more about the grocery store gift card drive here.